GeneralTask/task-manager/README.md

 ### Interacting with the Kubernetes clusters

-To test your configuration, run the following command to make sure your access permissions are correct and to verify the cluster connectivity: `kubectl get svc`, and you should see something like:
+To test your configuration and verify the cluster connectivty, run the following command and you should see something like:

 ```
 ➜ kubectl get svc                                        09:26:00